dexter5535576/SIXT33N/README.md

 At last, we tested the classifier and find the accuracy.

 ### Description
-- Implemented a PCA voice classifier and deployed it using C/C++ coding in Unix/Linux environments.
+- Implemented a PCA voice classifier using Python and deployed it onto the car using C/C++ coding in Unix/Linux environments.
 - Brought to analyze information to choose the best commands.
 - Created technical solutions and applied engineering principles to solve problems and complete software projects with members from diverse culture.